 FERPA and Part C Privacy Regulations are more restrictive than HIPAA, but these regulations are not in force until an agency that is receiving federal funds provides services to the child.
-Thus in most cases, screening and diagnosis of hearing loss and referral to an early intervention

-Consistent training is usually needed at the community level to ensure that all stakeholders understand the importance of sharing information and helping families to be full participants in the process. program will be completed before the provisions of Part C Privacy Regulations or FERPA take affect.
+Thus in most cases, screening and diagnosis of hearing loss and referral to an early intervention program will be completed before the provisions of Part C Privacy Regulations or FERPA take affect.
 Once a child has been referred to Part C, information about that child cannot be given by the Part C program staff to the EHDI program, the audiologist who did the diagnostic evaluation, or a pediatrician-unless the parent provides informed consent.
 Effective strategies are listed in Table 5, and examples of the forms and documents being used by state EHDI programs to support many of these strategies are available from NCHAM (2013h).